Architecture

 learns the verbs from the graph resource.

-astep, then restores the original.
-This is the translation between MCP’s
+original.
+This is the bridge between MCP’s “client chose X” semantics and

 Before running, the step checks reachability against the live transitions.
 An